 Overweight refers to an excess of body weight compared to set standards.
-The excess weight may come...
+The excess weight may come from...
 (Source: excerpt from NIDDK _ Statistics Related to Overweight and Obesity: NIDDK)

 Is a Body Mass Index (BMI of 30 or above).
 BMI describes body weight relative to height and is strongly correlated to total body fat content in adults.
 The rIsk of death increases as the BMI reaches and surpasses 30.
 (CDC98)

 Excessively high accumulation of body fat or adipose tissue in relation to lean body mass; the amount of body fat (or adiposity) includes concern for both the distribution of fat throughout the body and the size of the adipose tissue deposits; individuals are usually at high clinical risk because of excess amount of body fat (BMI greater than 30).

 The list below shows some of the causes of Obesity mentioned in various sources: